volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 So i decided for this time to stop  MAX1232 integration.

-The only chnages that i made in the code of the ATtiny85 watchdog are :
+The only changes that i made in the code of the ATtiny85 watchdog are :
  - Settings.TimeOut          = 20;
  - Settings.Sleep            = 20;